After working in publishing in London and Wiltshire in the 1980's, I chose to develop my own skills and passion for art.

 As a mature student I studied at Shelley Park, Bournemouth (Foundation Art & Design) and Manchester Polytechnic (Three Dimensional Design Degree) Ceramics & Wood.

-My artwork is displayed in frames outside the house that have become Shreen Water Gallery.
 This lockdown project was, and is currently, run independently and presents a unique set of physical, practical and IT challenges whilst offering an opportunity for people to view and be entertained by a changing series of displays in a free, outdoor socially distanced setting.